 eject $MOUNTPOINT

-And then reboot to the Live CD environment and run the following provisioning script.
+And then reboot to the Live CD environment and install the image.

 dd /media/lubuntu/Ventoy/guixdisk.img of=/dev/sda status=progress